spencerbertsch1/AI/Logic/report.md

 In our case, we are working with boolean values that are always separated by an 'or' (∨) symbol.
 In this way, all we need to do is loop through our current assignment and compare each bool in each clause to the corresponding element of the assignment.
-If at least one of the assignment values aligns with the clause, then that clause is satisfied and we can continue.
+If at least one of the assignment values aligns with the clause, then that clause is satisfied, and we can continue.
 If no values in the assignment align with any values in the clause, then that clause is unsatisfied.

 For example, a clause might be: